 Reddit also lets users run adds or share event calendars.
 Redditads can be used as reminders of the date and time of an event.
 They can even link to the official event page, which means more traffic for you).
 This is a great way to keep users in the loop regarding events that are directly relevant to your business (an example from Red Bull above).
 Alternatively, you can set up a calendar to remind fans of events related to your brand.
 Here’s an example from Phillies:

-How to not get banned on Reddit
+How to not get banned when you use Reddit to increase traffic

 Now that you (think you) have discovered how Reddit can help you with your marketing strategy don’t get too carried away!
 If you just create an account and begin spamming with promotional messages, the only thing that’s gonna happen is that your account will get banned.
 Or, even worse, you could get shadowbanned.